Sharpeville massacre: Massacre

-On 21 March, 1960, a group of between 5,000 and 10,000 people converged on the local police station, offering themselves up for arrest for not carrying their passbooks.
+On 21 March 1960, a group of approximately 5,000 people gathered at the Sharpeville police station, offering themselves up for arrest for not carrying their passbooks.
 The Sharpeville police were not completely unprepared for the demonstration, as they had already driven smaller groups of more militant activists away the previous night.

-PAC actively organized to increase turnout to the demonstration, distributing pamphlets and appearing in person to urge people not to go to work on the day of the protest.
+The PAC actively organized to increase turnout to the demonstration, distributing pamphlets and appearing in person to urge people not to go to work on the day of the protest.
 Many of the civilians present attended voluntarily to support the protest, but there is evidence that the PAC also used coercive means to draw the crowd there, including the cutting of telephone lines into Sharpeville, and preventing bus drivers from driving their routes.

 By 10:00, a large crowd had gathered, and the atmosphere was initially peaceful and festive.
 Fewer than 20 police officers were present in the station at the start of the protest.
-Later the crowd grew to about 20,000, and the mood was described as "ugly", prompting about 130 police reinforcements, supported by four Saracen armoured personnel carriers, to be rushed in.
+Later the crowd grew to about 20,000, and while some news reports described the mood as "ugly", this has been contested by witnesses who were there, including photographer Ian Berry.
+130 police officers supported by four Saracen armoured personnel carriers arrived in Sharpeville.
 The police were armed with firearms, including Sten submachine guns and Lee–Enfield rifles.
 There was no evidence that anyone in the gathering was armed with anything other than stones.

 F-86 Sabre jets and Harvard Trainers approached to within 30 m of the ground, flying low over the crowd in an attempt to scatter it.
 The protesters responded by hurling stones (striking three policemen) and rushing the police barricades.
-Police officers attempted to use tear gas to repel these advances, but it proved ineffectual, and the police fell back on the use of their batons.
+According to some accounts, police officers attempted to use tear gas to repel these advances, but it proved ineffectual, and the police fell back on the use of their batons.
+However, there is no evidence that the police tried to use teargas to disperse the crowd, or that they charged the crowd with batons.
 At about 13:00 the police tried to arrest a protester, and the crowd surged forward.
-The police began shooting shortly thereafter.
+The police began shooting shortly thereafter without issuing a warning to the crowd to disperse.

 Death and injury toll

-The official figure is that 69 people were killed, including 8 women and 10 children, and 180 injured, including 31 women and 19 children.
-The police shot many in the back as they turned to flee, causing some to be paralyzed.
+The apartheid-era police records indicate that 69 people were killed, including 10 children, and 180 injured, including 19 children.
+This figure has subsequently been shown to have been greatly under-estimated.
+New research has shown that at least 91 people were killed and more than 238 people wounded.
+The police shot many people in the back as they turned to flee, causing some to be paralyzed.

-Victims were buried en masse in a ceremony performed by clergy.
+Some of the victims were buried en masse in a ceremony performed by clergy.
 Philip Finkie Molefe, responsible for establishing the first Assemblies of God church in the Vaal, was among the clergy that conducted the service.